ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 datasets that require them.
 Fixes are applied at three different preprocessor
 steps:

-    - fix_file: apply fixes directly to a copy of the file.
-Copying the files is costly, so only errors that prevent Iris to load the file are fixed here.
-See :func:`esmvalcore.preprocessor.fix_file`
+    - ``fix_file``: file fixes are intended for files with errors that prevent Iris from loading the files properly.
+      The function takes the file path as input and must return a path (:class:`pathlib.Path` or :obj:`str`) or a :class:`iris.cube.CubeList`.
+      If a path is returned and fixes are necessary, a copy of the input file needs to be created (under no circumstances we want to modify input files), which is usually costly and should be avoided.
+      Packages that can be used to fix files that cannot be loaded properly by Iris are :mod:`netCDF4` or :mod:`xarray`.
+      See :func:`esmvalcore.preprocessor.fix_file`.

-    - fix_metadata: metadata fixes are done just before concatenating the cubes loaded from different files in the final one.
+    - ``fix_metadata``: metadata fixes are done just before concatenating the cubes loaded from different files in the final one.
       Automatic metadata fixes are also applied at this step.
-See :func:`esmvalcore.preprocessor.fix_metadata`
+      See :func:`esmvalcore.preprocessor.fix_metadata`.

-    - fix_data: data fixes are applied before starting any operation that will alter the data itself.
+    - ``fix_data``: data fixes are applied before starting any operation that will alter the data itself.
       Automatic data fixes are also applied at this step.
-      See :func:`esmvalcore.preprocessor.fix_data`
+      See :func:`esmvalcore.preprocessor.fix_data`.

 To get an overview on data fixes and how to implement new ones, please go to :ref:`fixing_data`.